appium/appium/docs/en/advanced-concepts/configuration-system.md

 }
 ```

-This is why we call it the "base" schema--it is _mutated_ due to extensions.
-The extension schemas are kept separately, but the references are added to the schema before it's ultimately added to `ajv`.
+This is why we call it the "base" schema--it is _mutated_ when extensions provide schemas.
+The extension schemas are kept separately, but the _references_ are added to the schema before it's ultimately added to `ajv`.
+This works because an `Ajv` instance understands references _from_ any schema it knows about _to_ any schema it knows about.

 > Note: This makes it impossible to provide a complete static schema for Appium _and_ the installed extensions (as of Nov 5 2021).
 A static `.json` schema _is_ generated from the base (via a Gulp task), but it does not contain any extension schemas.
 The static schema also has uses beyond Appium; e.g., IDEs can provide contextual error-checking of config files this way.
 Let's solve this?

-Just like how we look up the schema ID of a particular argument in the base schema, validation of arguments from extensions happens the exact same way.
+Just like how we look up the reference ID of a particular argument in the base schema, validation of arguments from extensions happens the exact same way.
 If the `cowabunga` driver has the schema ID `driver-cowabunga.json`, then the `fizz` property can be referenced from any schema registered with `ajv` via `driver-cowabunga.json#/properties/fizz`.
+"Base" schema arguments begin with `appium.json#properties/` instead.

 ## Development Environment Support

 During the flow of development, a couple extra tasks have been automated to maintain the base schema:

-- As a post-transpilation step, a `lib/schema/appium-config.schema.json` gets generated from `lib/schema/appium-config-schema.js` (in addition to its CJS counterpart generated by Babel).
-This file is copied into `build/lib/schema/`.
+- As a post-transpilation step, a `lib/appium-config.schema.json` gets generated from `lib/schema/appium-config-schema.js` (in addition to its CJS counterpart generated by Babel).
+This file is under version control.
+It ends up being _copied_ to `build/lib/appium-config.schema.json` in this step.
-- A pre-commit hook (see `scripts/generate-schema-declarations.js` in the root monorepo) generates a `types/appium-config-schema.d.ts` from the above JSON file, which should be published.
+- A pre-commit hook (see `scripts/generate-schema-declarations.js` in the root monorepo) generates a `types/appium-config-schema.d.ts` from the above JSON file.
+The types in `types/types.d.ts` depend upon this file.
+This file is under version control.

 ## Custom Keyword Reference

 Keywords are defined in `lib/schema/keywords.js`.

 - `appiumCliAliases`: allows a schema to express aliases (e.g., a CLI argument can be `--verbose` or `-v`).
 This is an array of strings.
-Strings shorter than three (3) characters will begin with a single dash (`-`) instead of a double dash (`--`).
+Strings shorter than three (3) characters will begin with a single dash (`-`) instead of a double-dash (`--`).
+Note that any argument provided by an extension will begin with a double-dash, because these are required to have the `--<extension-type>-<extension-name>-` prefix.
 - `appiumCliDest`: allows a schema to specify a custom property name in the post-`argprase` arguments objects.
 If not set, this becomes a camelCased string.
 - `appiumCliDescription`: allows a schema to override the description of the argument when displayed on the command-line.
 This is useful paired with `appiumCliTransformer` (or `array`/`object`-typed properties), since there's a substantial difference between what a CLI-using user can provide vs. what a config-file-using user can provide.
 - `appiumCliTransformer`: currently a choice between `csv` and `json`.
 These are custom functions which post-process a value.
 They are not used when loading & validating config files, but the idea should be that they result in the same object you'd get if you used whatever the config file wanted (e.g., an array of strings). `csv` is for comma-delimited strings and CSV files; `json` is for raw JSON strings and `.json` files.